 - Incredibly affordable for an optical switch keyboard

-The Keychron K3 proves that don't need to spend a lot to get a beautiful look, modern features and excellent build quality.
+The £99/$85 Keychron K3 proves that you don't need to spend a lot to get a beautiful keyboard, modern features and excellent build quality.
 The K3 uses rare low profile optical mechanical switches, with a choice of clicky, tactile or linear options.
 These, combined with the compact 75 percent layout, make for a typing experience akin to the best laptop keyboard you've ever used.

 The optical sensor built into each switch ensures key presses can be registered in an instant, equalling the responsiveness of much more expensive gaming keyboards like the Razer Huntsman TE we featured in a previous version of this article.
 Keychron's optical switches are also hot-swappable, making it easy to replace a broken switch or change to an entirely different feel later on.
 (If you're not sold on optical switches, then you can get regular Gateron low profile switches instead for a slightly lower cost, but note that these aren't hot-swappable.)